merrvve/eva/src/content/pages/people/index.md

 <br />

 ##### Agnese Banti
-Agnese, Delia Banti she/her.
 Sound artist, musician and overtone singer, originally from a valley of northern Tuscany and roomer in different places of the Mediterranean area, she is actually based in Bologna, working with sound in music, performances, installations and audiovisuals.

 With a colourful path of studies (in humanities, design and communication, electronic music and sound design) and a multidirectional interest in sound and music, her activity has always been gravitating around many points of attraction: such as choral music, soundscape studies, traditional folk music repertoires, space composition and the collaborative dimension of making music.
 One of the things that fascinated her the most in recent years is the research made around a sound installation project on frog voices and ancient ruins that she realised between the Electronic Music School of Bologna and the Ionian University of Corfu for her master’s degree.